 It is a dramatically beautiful peninsula, like an island unto itself, of coconut trees stretching into the sea.

-The town of Samana is a scenic, beautiful and peaceful port, with friendly and easy-going Dominicans, living their life with tourism, agriculture and fishing activities, all set to the beat and rhythms of Merengue, Bachata and Salsa music.
-The newly renovated Malecon (seaside promenade) of two kilometers length is perfect for strolling by day and night.
+The town of Samana as well as Las Terrenas (distance 35km) is a scenic, beautiful and peaceful port, with friendly and easy-going Dominicans, living their life with tourism, agriculture and fishing activities, all set to the beat and rhythms of Merengue, Bachata and Salsa music.
+The Malecon (seaside promenade) in Samana is perfect for strolling by day and night.
 It is the perfect place to while away the evening in a relaxing atmosphere in one of the many surrounding restaurants and bars.
+In Las Terrenas people gather around the centrical seaside terraces of "El pueblo de Pescadores" with breathtaking views of the coastline and beaches in both directions.
+Nightlife of Las Terrenas is famous and very exotic!

 Hundreds of fantastic beaches surround the peninsula of Samana, which can be explored during a day trip or for the whole weekend.